-This commitment extends to supporting charity organisations year-round, as Kingfisher Bay Resort also provides prize donations for events and fundraisers to assist with charity auctions, door prizes and recognition for volunteers.
+This commitment extends to supporting charitable organisations year-round, as Kingfisher Bay Resort also provides prize donations for events and fundraisers to assist with charity auctions, door prizes and recognition for volunteers.

 Our team passionately support volunteer services within the Fraser Coast community, volunteering as members of committees and volunteer services that are associated with the preservation of Fraser Island and the health of our valued guests.
 Several of our team volunteers for the Rural Fire Brigade and firefighting base at Kingfisher Bay Resort.

 Kingfisher Bay Resort supports a full-time continuing undergraduate student enrolled in Bachelor of Business (Tourism, Leisure and Management) at USC Fraser Coast.
 This support is provided through a bursary aimed to assist with the student's studies and progression in the tourism industry.

 We also partner with Australian local businesses to source products and services that contribute to a healthy local economy.
 Plus, we also engaged 47 local contractors for projects from July to September.

 Kingfisher Bay Resort was consciously design and built to integrate with its unique natural environment.